GW Closes DC College Cup with Shutout Victory

 Yahr made five stops on 12 shots faced to pick up his first career shutout.
 Bison goalkeeper Chris Taylor turned away four of the Colonials' 17 shots.

 Wildy and McKay were named to the All-Tournament Team along with Joel Senior and Michael Okoh of Howard.
-Three Hoyas' players and four Eagles' players were chosen to the All-Tournament Team following the final match on Sunday.
-AU's Sal Caccavale was named the tournament's most valuable player.
+The remainder of the All-Tournament Team will be announced following the Georgetown/American match.

 GW returns to the pitch on Friday, September 1 at Towson.
 Kick-off is scheduled for 4:00 pm.